 Here are located system’s sound files.
 You need to replace file.
 As for me, I wanted to change system calendar sound.
 Calendar uses file “Basso.aiff”.
-To change Calendar’s default alert sound, you will need to replace this file with exactly same name with same extension.
+To change Calendar’s default alert sound, you will need to replace this file with the exactly same name with the same extension.
 You can again use online-convert-com if you need to format your sound file to AIFF and you have no software to do it.
 Please note, that this will change all notifications which are using “Basso.aiff”, so take care when replacing files in this directory.

 After this, re-enable System Integrity Protection.
 Repeat all steps as you did while disabling System Integrity Protection with one change – type this in Terminal: